BasicPrimitives/react/docs/FirstFamilyChart.md

 # First Family Chart

 Basic Primitives Diagrams for React - data visualization component library that implements organizational chart and multi-parent dependency diagrams.
-It renders diagrams using React Virtual DOM without direct DOM manipulations, so it complient with all React features and popular react extensions like [React Drag & Drop](http://react-dnd.github.io/react-dnd/about)
+It renders diagrams using React Virtual DOM without direct DOM manipulations, so it compliant with all React features and popular react extensions like [React Drag & Drop](http://react-dnd.github.io/react-dnd/about)

 Package is designed to work within React application created with [`create-react-app`](https://facebook.github.io/create-react-app/)